OfficeDev/msteams-docs.pt-BR/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 > * Atualizar o manifesto do aplicativo
 > * Atualizar suas referências do SDK do TeamsJS
 > * Alterar seus headers de Política de Segurança de Conteúdo
-> * Atualizar seu AAD registro de aplicativo para SSO (registro único)
+> * Atualizar o registro do aplicativo do Azure AD para SSO (Single Sign On)

 Testar seu aplicativo exigirá as seguintes etapas: